nickzoic/nick.zoic.org/art/ultima-iv-reflections/index.md

 * 256 x 256 tiles
 * [toroidal](https://en.wikipedia.org/wiki/Wraparound_(video_games\))
+* A bit obsessed with the number 16.

 But how was it stored?
 The hint came in the form of a rectangle of very weird ocean.
 When we sailed around the